Benjamin Steffen

-Benjamin Steffen (born 8 March 1982) is a Swiss left-handed épée fencer, three-time team European champion, 2018 team world champion, and 2016 Olympian.
+Benjamin Thomas Steffen (born 8 March 1982) is a Swiss left-handed épée fencer, three-time team European champion, 2018 team world champion, and 2016 Olympian.

 Between 2006 and 2016, Steffen won two silver medals and two bronze medals at FIE Men's Épée Grands Prix.

 Between 2007 and 2009, Steffen won one silver medal and two bronze medals at FIE Men's Épée World Cups.

 Steffen began fencing at the age of 7 on his brother Andreas' suggestion.
 His sister Tabea is also an épée fencer.